 Before You Decide…

-To ensure the most natural looking results, Dr. Alexander will recommend the procedure which most appropriately matches your needs and to offer realistic expectations for post-surgery outcomes.
+To ensure the most natural looking results, Dr. Alexander and Dr. Kaplan will recommend the procedure which most appropriately matches your needs and to offer realistic expectations for post-surgery outcomes.

 The success and safety of your thigh lift depends very much on your being completely candid during your consultation.
 We will ask you questions about your health, desires and lifestyle.